 Welcome to Atthis Arts’ first anthology: As Told by Things.
 We think it’s going to be great.
-And with your support, we can make it happen.

 As Told by Things is an anthology of short stories and flash fiction, each told from the point of view of an inanimate object.
 A car - a scotch glass in a bar - a twenty-sided die - a hijab - and many more!
 Each of the 25 stories is different, delightful, and full of charm.

 We know people are in need of a break.
 So the stories are short and the content is light—just wit, humor, and beauty as told by the objects around us.

 We need pre-orders to ensure we have the budget to pay the authors for their stories up front.
 So thanks for believing in our great team and pre-ordering your copy.
 Pre-ordered print copies will also include an e-book version.
 And we hope it'll be a fun surprise to receive your copy when the collection is released.

 If successful, the base funds will pay for:

 - Author advances (We believe art has value and artists should be paid)